What is Direct to Consumer (DTC) Marketing?

-When your marketing budget allows it, take full advantage of paid search and display ads to create awareness around your brand and come into the customer’s radar.
+When your marketing budget allows it, take full advantage of paid search and display ads.
+This will create awareness around your brand and come into the customer’s radar.
 If your brand is slightly new, you can start a PPC campaign to reach a more targeted demographic and generate valuable leads.

 As we mentioned earlier, DTC marketing comes with the advantage of direct communication with the consumer.
 This allows you to build better relationships with customers.
-You can learn what your customers like, where you can improve marketing and communication efforts, and act instantly on customer complaints.
+You can learn what your customers like.
+You may learn how you can improve marketing and communication efforts, and act instantly on customer complaints.
 The feedback you receive can be used to craft better customer experiences that lead to brand loyalty.

 How PIM solutions make DTC marketing easier

-PIM Solutions like Apimio enable vendors and suppliers to directly upload product data to a centralized cloud database through which they can invite multiple channel partners and distribute data to sales channels.
+PIM software like Apimio enables vendors and suppliers to directly upload product data to a centralized cloud database.
+You can then invite multiple channel partners and distribute data to sales channels.
 It gives vendors autonomy over how their products are presented on online storefronts.

-In a DTC setting, suppliers become in charge of all product information including descriptions, images, brand assets, and more to be displayed on storefronts.
+In a DTC setting, suppliers become in charge of all product information.
+This includes descriptions, images, brand assets, and more to be displayed on storefronts.
 By having a single platform through which they can manage and distribute data, they can become more efficient with their workflows.

-Moreover, Apimio also provides data quality insights so if any digital assets are not up to industry standards, suppliers are immediately notified and they can make updates.
+Moreover, Apimio also provides data quality insights.
+Therefore, if any digital assets are not up to industry standards, suppliers are immediately notified and they can make updates.
 They can invite multiple team members and assign different tasks to each.
-All in all, Apimio is the one-step fits all solution for suppliers just entering the DTC market and provides all features that would help them excel in the e-commerce environment.
+All in all, Apimio is the one-step fits all solution for suppliers just entering the DTC market.
+It provides all features that would help them excel in the e-commerce environment.

 What mobile strategies are effective for DTC marketing?